scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

 rather than a cluster, the index in the dataset of that point), the ``lambda_val`` provides the lambda value at which the edge forms, and the ``child_size`` provides the number of points in the child cluster.
-As you can see the start of the dataframe has singleton points falling out of the root cluster, with each ``child_size`` equal to 1.
+As you can see the start of the DataFrame has singleton points falling out of the root cluster, with each ``child_size`` equal to 1.

-If you want just the clusters, rather than all the individual points as well, simply select the rows of the dataframe with ``child_size`` greater than 1.
+If you want just the clusters, rather than all the individual points as well, simply select the rows of the DataFrame with ``child_size`` greater than 1.

 .. code:: python